 - Make a copy for your records

-- Send the signed bond to the state (along with any other important paperwork provided by the state or bond agency)
+- Send the signed bond to the state (along with any other necessary paperwork provided by the state or bond agency)

-The state should contact you after they receive your bond and ship your license to you; this process can take roughly one to three weeks depending on your state.
+The state should contact you after they receive your bond and ship your license to you.
+This process takes roughly one to three weeks—depending on your state.